trumble117/townhallapp/README.md

 ## Configuration

-1. Open `index.html` in your web browser.
+1. Access the application in your web browser.
 2. Click the settings button (⚙️) in the top-right corner.
 3. Enter the Google Sheets CSV URL in the "Google Sheets CSV URL" field.
 4. Set the desired poll interval in seconds (minimum 5 seconds).